vquid0/HTMLI/README.md

   python web_vulnerability_assassin.py -u "https://example.com" --hpp --htmli --xxe

 ## Important Notes
-Responsibility: Use this tool ethically and responsibly.
+Use this tool ethically and responsibly.
+This Tool Still In Beta.

 Licensed under the GNU GPLv3.